-weekly, bi-weekly depending on volume of referrals) meet 1:1 to discuss new referrals to primary medical care services.
-Such case conferences must be documented in the client record and properly entered into the CPCDMS.
 Use of CPCDMS Data System: Contractor must comply with CPCDMS business rules and procedures.
 Contractor must enter into the CPCDMS all required clinical data, including but not limited to, HAART treatment including all changes in medication regimens, Opportunistic Infections, screening and treatment for STDs and Hepatitis A, B, C and other clinical screening and treatment data required by HRSA, TDSHS and the County.
-Contractor must perform Registration updates in accordance with RWGA CPCDMS business rules for all clients wherein Contractor is client's CPCDMS recordowning agency.
+Contractor must perform Registration updates in accordance with RWGA CPCDMS business rules for all clients wherein Contractor is client's CPCDMS record- owning agency.
 Contractor must utilize an electronic verification system to verify insurance/3rd party payer status monthly or per visit (whichever is less frequent).

 Bus Pass Distribution: The County will provide Contractor with METRO bus pass vouchers.
 Bus Pass vouchers must be distributed in accordance with RWGA policies and procedures, standards of care and financial eligibility guidelines.
 Contractor may only issue METRO bus pass vouchers to clients wherein the Contractor is the CPCDMS record owning Contractor.
-METRO bus pass vouchers shall be distributed as follows: Expiration of Current Bus Pass: In those situation wherein the bus pass expiration date does not coincide with the CPCDMS registration update the Contractor must distribute METRO bus pass vouchers to eligible clients upon the expiration of the current bus pass or when a Value-based bus card has been expended on eligible transportation needs.
+METRO bus pass vouchers shall be distributed as follows:

+Expiration of Current Bus Pass: In those situation wherein the bus pass expiration date does not coincide with the CPCDMS registration update the Contractor must distribute METRO bus pass vouchers to eligible clients upon the expiration of the current bus pass or when a Value-based bus card has been expended on eligible transportation needs.
 Contractor may issue METRO bus passes to eligible clients living outside the METRO service area in those situations where the Contractor has documented in the client record that the client will utilize the METRO system to access needed HIV-related health care services located in the METRO service area.

 Gas Cards: Primary Medical Care Contractors must distribute gasoline vouchers to eligible clients residing in the rural service area in accordance with RWGA policies and procedures, standards of care and financial eligibility guidelines.
 Gas Cards are only available to Rural primary medical care Contractors without prior approval by RWGA.

-Step in Process: Council Date: 06/08/17
+Step in Process: Council Date: 06/14/18

-Recommendations: Approved: Y No: Approved With Changes: If approved below: with changes list changes
+Recommendations: Approved: Y: No: If approve ed with changes list

+Approved With Changes: changes b

 1.

 2.

 3.

-Step in Process: St eering Committee Date: 06/01/17
+Step in Process: St eering Committee Date: 06/07/18

-Recommendations: Approved: Y No: Approved With Changes: If approved below: with changes list changes
+Recommendations: Approved: Y: No: If approve ed with changes list

+Approved With Changes: changes b elow:

 1. 1

 2.

 3.

-Step in Process: Q uality Assurance Committee Date: 05/18/17
+Step in Process: Q uality Improvement Committ ee Date: 05/15/18

-Recommendations: Approved: Y No: Approved With Changes: If approved below: with changes list changes
+Recommendations: Approved: Y: No: If approve ed with changes list

+Approved With Changes: changes b elow:

 1.

 2.

 3.

-Step in Process: H TBMTN Workgroup Date: 04/25/17
+Step in Process: H' TBMN Workgroup Date: 04/24/18

 Recommendations: Financial Eligibility:

 1.

 2.

 3.